MetOffice/fab/docs/source/features.rst

 There may be duplicates earlier in the build process.
 For example, there may two versions of a module, each wrapped in a `#ifdef` so that one of them is empty after preprocessing (empty files are ignored during analysis).
-Another example is to use file filtering in the :class:`~fab.steps.find_source_files.FindSourceFiles` step.
+Another approach is to use file filtering in the :class:`~fab.steps.find_source_files.FindSourceFiles` step.